SacredData/knobless/README.md

-# clientknob
+# Knobless

 A lightweight Sinatra app that QCs and auto-masters spoken word audio recordings.
+Get knobs and faders out of your life, once and for all!

 ## Getting Started

-To get a ClientKnob server up and running is a rather simple process.
+To get a Knobless server up and running is a rather simple process.
 After cloning this repo, do the following:

 ```
 bundle install --path .bundle